vision-agh/rescue-challenge/README.md

 - **Camera**: The camera feed is available on the `/camera` topic, and camera parameters are accessible on the `/camera_info` topic. `<pose>0.12 0 -0.242 0 1.57 0</pose>` specify the camera's positional offset from the drone in the local NED frame.

-- **Objects conting**: Localization of each individials should be published on `/avader/people_locations` topic using the `geometry_msgs/Pose` in the local NED.
+- **Objects counting**: Localization of each individials should be published on `/avader/people_locations` topic using the `geometry_msgs/Pose` in the local NED.
 Location of every person should be published only once, in other case points will not be scored.
 ---

 > **Important**